eclipse/mosaic.website/content/home/page_header.md

 [[feature]]
   name = "Multi-Domain / Multi-Scale Models"
-  description = "The flexibility of Eclipse MOSAIC allows to combine simulation models of multiple domains (e.g. application, traffic, communication) on multiple scales (e.g. microscopic-traffic vs. detailled vehicle simulation) which all can be combined."
+  description = "The flexibility of Eclipse MOSAIC allows to combine simulation models of multiple domains (e.g. application, traffic, communication) on multiple scales (e.g. microscopic-traffic vs. detailed vehicle simulation) which all can be combined."
   link_title = "Learn More"
   link_url = "/about#model_collection"
   link_feature = true